intuition-dev/INTUITION2/PERSPECTIVES/slides/2_about-us_xtra-support_and_co-ho$ting/1INTERCEPT.md

 After you have a high velocity development (aka RAD) team that can prototype

-# The development process for META is rapid UX prototyping
+# The development process for Meta is rapid UX prototyping

 Starts with Intercept and Observe - Parts of Lean UX research.